amgarton47/CS62data-structures/Git_Lab/project/README.md

    has been updated since this branch was created).
 2. update *master* to include the (now consistent) updates from your branch.

+Take turns doing step 5.
+Wait for one person to finish before the next person starts.
 Each person, working on their own machine, will, _in their own branch_:

 * update their copy of the master branch (which they are not currently on)